benhe119/owlhpci/README.md

-# OwlH integration with wazuh
+# OwlH - PCI Feed - Wazuh Enritchment
 - Suricata events enrichment

 This must be run in every Wazuh logstash server.
 It will: